Full details aren't currently available for this course – please check back in early 2022 for term dates, fees and application information.

 Why study this course?

-This is a preparatory course for the Diploma in Public Service Interpreting (DPSI) examination.
-It's ideal for dedicated students who are committed to developing professional skills to embrace their new career as a public service interpreter.
+This is a preparatory course for the Diploma in Public Service Interpreting (DPSI) examination, which is a nationally recognised interpreting qualification (you’ll need to register for the exam with the Chartered Institute of Linguists).
+It’s ideal for dedicated students who are committed to developing professional skills to embrace their new career as a public service interpreter.

 On the course you'll benefit from excellent facilities for digital recording, filming opportunities, a mock courtroom and our library and online resources.
 You’ll also have the opportunity to take part in enrichment activities such as off-site visits to a magistrates’ court and a police station, workshops on topical issues related to interpreting, and practice and liaison opportunities with students on the Conference Interpreting MA course.

-You’ll be taught by a dedicated team of lecturers, at least one of them specialising in your own language combination, with extensive experience in interpreting and pedagogy applied to the DPSI.
+You’ll be taught by a dedicated team of lecturers, at least one of them specialising in your own language combination.

 The main languages offered on the most recent courses are: